echoprotocol/echowiki/docs/technologies/echorand/overview.md

 However, this tradeoff between centralization and throughput in not fundamental.
 Blockchains rely on the assumption that a majority of the network is always honest.
 If that is the case, it follows that a random sample of the network should also consist mostly of honest nodes (provided, of course, that the sample is large enough).
 That is the principle that Echo relies on.

 Rather than forcing every node to verify every transaction, Echo selects a random set of validators for every block.
-As long as enough imoqie validators attest that the block is valid, every other node on the network can accept it without needing to conduct their own verification.
+As long as enough of the validators attest that the block is valid, every other node on the network can accept it without needing to conduct their own verification.
 This allows Echo to achieve high throughput without requiring each individual node to verify every transaction like Bitcoin or compute every virtual machine state change like Ethereum.

 Echo operates with a different trust model than Delegated Proof of Stake systems, where only a limited set of selected actors can advance the network, thus bringing an undesired element of centralization and trust into the network.
-Instead, EchoRand allows for a greater degree of decentralization through involvement of all users in the consesnsus process, produces trust through verifiable randomness and delivers performance by limiting the proportion of users required for consensus in each round.
+Instead, EchoRand allows for a greater degree of decentralization through involvement of all users in the consensus process, produces trust through verifiable randomness and delivers performance by limiting the proportion of users required for consensus in each round.

 The major goal for creating the EchoRand consensus mechanism is to reduce of amount of explicit synchronization needed for reaching consensus in a distributed ledger.
 Other design goals include: